garland3/ai_extension_vscode/README.md

 Put your openai api key in the env var `OPENAI_API_KEY` or in `~/.llminterface/.secrets.toml`.

 ## Commands are

+The general usage is to select some text in an editor, then run the command you want.

 1. `AI Refactor` `ai_refactor`.
 Select some code, then run the command, and it will replace and try to fix any errors.
 2. `AI Description 2 Code`  `ai_description2code`.
 Select some text, then run the command, and it will try to generate code from the description.

+## Goal
+* Less copy and pasting to chatgpt, but getting the same work done.

 <!--
 ## Features